valkey-io/valkey-doc/docs/reference/modules/_index.md

     RedisModule_CloseKey(key);

 Note that if automatic memory management is enabled, you are not forced to close keys.
-When the module function returns, Redis will take care to close all the keys which are still open.
+When the module function returns, Valkey will take care to close all the keys which are still open.

 ## Getting the key type